 # = Wall.
 The tile behind the wall is still affected.

 - For cleaving to actually matter, you need to be facing multiple opponents at once.
-As such, physical tank-type characters have the easiest time of it; don't skimp on your AC, GDR, EV, and SH (if using a one-handed axe) if you intend to be an axe-wielder.
+As such, physical tank-type characters have the easiest time of it; don't skimp on your HP, AC, or SH (if using a one-handed axe) if you intend to be an axe-wielder.
 If a gang of opponents seems too dangerous to deal with all at once, don't be afraid to use stair dancing and tunnels to limit yourself to one opponent at a time.
 It might be less efficient, but it's a whole lot healthier.

 - Unless you worship Fedhas Madash, your cleaves will hack into any innocent plants or fungus you happen to be standing next to.
 Don't expect them to provide cover for long.

 - Cleaving is great for dealing with invisible enemies.
 By holding CTRL and attempting to move, you'll swing at all adjacent tiles.
 This removes the guesswork normally involved in attack unseen foes.